 Even if you've already got your heart and your budget committed to a ThinkPad, you've got a lot of choices.
 Lenovo currently sells over a dozen ThinkPad models across several different lines.
 The laptops all have the same basic aesthetic, but vary greatly when it comes to size, price, screen quality, performance and battery life.
 Some even have snappier keyboards than others.
 There are options for the average business user, artists who need a professional tablet or even users who need a beast of a workstation.

 Once you've made a decision, check out our roundup of the best ThinkPad accessories to bolster your productivity, but if you're more interested in the best Lenovo laptops in general, we have a page for that, too.
-We recently reviewed the Lenovo Flex 5G, which is the first laptop with Verizon 5G, but those blistering wireless speeds are counterbalanced by sluggish performance and compatibility issues.
-We also reviewed the Lenovo ThinkBook 14s Yoga, which lasted nearly 10 hours.
+Check out where to pre-order Apple's new iPad 9 and iPad mini 6 tablets.

 What are the best ThinkPads?